-Our 6th Form unit is off site and has a range of class bases including a food technology room, student common room and personal care suites.
+Our 6th Form unit is off site and has a range of class bases including a food technology room, personal care suites and outdoor learning facilities.

-9. Allocation of Resources
+8. Allocation of Resources

-- 9.1 Core funding for the school is provided by the Local Authority (LA) according to needs-based funding rates as agreed by the LA School's funding forum.

-- 9.2 Additional funding is allocated to the school through

-- Pupil Premium for pupils currently entitled to free school meals (FSM) or where they have been entitled during the previous 6 years.

-- → Pupil Premium for pupils from families where at least one parent is a serving member of the Armed Forces or has been so in the previous 6 years.

-- > Pupil Premium for pupils adopted from care, under special guardianship, a residency or child arrangement order

-- Pupil Premium, as agreed with the Virtual school for Children in Care

-- Primary Sports Premium

-- The school can also submit specific project bids to a variety of other funding sources.

-- 9.3 The annual budget structure determines the financial allocation which is agreed by the Governors' Business Services Team and approved by the Governing Body.
-Allocation relates mainly to the following resource areas:

-- Staffing structure;

-- Additional pupil and student support;

-- > Training and professional development;

-- Assessment, planning and review;

-- Curriculum and teaching methods;

-- Specialist equipment and facilities;

-- Buildings and maintenance:

-- School Improvement Planning priorities;

-- Mini Buses.
+- 8.1 Core funding for the school is provided by the Local Authority (LA) according to needs-based funding rates as agreed by the LA School's funding forum. - 8.2 Additional funding is allocated to the school through: - KCC Service level agreement to provide specialist nursery places - > Pupil Premium for pupils currently entitled to free school meals (FSM) or where they have been entitled during the previous 6 years. - Pupil Premium for pupils from families where at least one parent is a serving member of the Armed Forces or has been so in the previous 6 years. - Pupil Premium for pupils adopted from care, under special guardianship, a residency or child arrangement order - > Pupil Premium, as agreed with the Virtual school for Children in Care - Primary Sports Premium - DfE Teachers' pay and pension grants - The school can also submit specific project bids to a variety of other funding sources. - 8.3 The annual budget structure determines the financial allocation which is agreed by the Governors' Business Services Team and approved by the Governing Body.
+Allocation relates mainly to the following resource areas: - Staffing structure - Additional pupil and student support - Training and professional development - Assessment, planning and review - Curriculum and teaching methods - Specialist equipment and facilities - Premises management